Aleister Crowley

-After the unsuccessful 1905 Kanchenjunga expedition and a visit to India and China, Crowley returned to Britain, where he attracted attention as a prolific author of poetry, novels, and occult literature.
+After the unsuccessful 1905 Kanchenjunga expedition and a visit to India and China, Crowley returned to the United Kingdom, where he attracted attention as a prolific author of poetry, novels, and occult literature.
 In 1907, he and George Cecil Jones co-founded an esoteric order—the A∴A∴, through which they propagated Thelema.
 After spending time in Algeria, in 1912 he was initiated into another esoteric order, the German-based Ordo Templi Orientis (O.T.O.); he rose to become the leader of its British branch, which he reformulated in accordance with Thelema.
 Through O.T.O., Thelemite groups were established in Britain, Australia, and North America.
 Crowley spent the First World War in the United States, where he took up painting, and campaigned for the German war effort against Britain.
 His biographers later revealed that he had infiltrated the pro-German movement to assist the British intelligence services.
 In 1920, he established the Abbey of Thelema, a religious commune in Cefalù, Sicily, where he lived with various followers.
 His libertine lifestyle led to denunciations in the British press, and the Italian government evicted him in 1923.
-He divided the following two decades between France, Germany, and England, and continued to promote Thelema until his death.
+He divided the following two decades among France, Germany and England, and continued to promote Thelema until his death.

-Crowley gained widespread notoriety during his lifetime, being a drug user, a bisexual, and an individualist social critic.
+Crowley gained widespread notoriety during his lifetime, being a drug user, a bisexual and an individualistic social critic.
 Crowley has remained a highly influential figure over western esotericism and the counterculture of the 1960s, and he continues to be considered a prophet in Thelema.
 He is the subject of various biographies and academic studies.